| | Vol. 20 No. 8

 students with a class rank and lowest for those from schools

 that provided neither a rank nor general data about grades.
+When possible, colleges are making their own calculations

 of the student's class placement using school profile information.